 Step 4: Roll the dough out to ¼ inch thickness.
 You can roll it thinner but note it will be harder to work the dough, and it will be more prone to the cranberry sauce running out.

-Step 5: Use a pizza wheel or sharp knife to cut the dough into rectangles.
+Step 5: Cut the dough into rectangles with a pizza wheel or sharp knife.
 If you prefer, you can also use large cookie cutters.
 Add some cranberry sauce in the middle of a rectangle of dough.

 Step 6: Add the top layer of the hand pie and use a fork to press the edges together.